doubleangels/NextDNSManager/README.md

 - **Security and Privacy**: Enhance your online security and privacy by leveraging NextDNS' filtering capabilities.

-- **Easy Installation**: You can download and install NextDNS Manager from the Google Play Store, F-Droid, or directly from the Github, providing multiple installation options.
+- **Easy Installation**: You can download and install NextDNS Manager from the Google Play Store, F-Droid, or directly from GitHub, providing multiple installation options.

 # Installation

 ## Which installation method should I use?

-It depends on your privacy preferences and how often you wish to recieve updates.
+It depends on your privacy preferences and how often you wish to receive updates.

 - If you are able to use Google Play, use it.
 - If you're not able to use Google Play, sideloading an APK from this repository is your next best option.